- 360-Degree Leadership Assessment

 For organizations, the general benefits of all capacity-building strategies include the following:

-Increased capacity can also improve your organization’s ability to recognize new opportunities for profit, analyze and understand its potential, and take timely and decisive action to capitalize on opportunities.
+Increased capacity can also improve your organization’s ability to recognize new opportunities, analyze and understand their potential, and take decisive action to capitalize on opportunities.
 It can also help the organization overcome barriers to change and action.
 In general, improving your organization means improving its power to achieve objectives.

 Capacity building can also help you avoid the pitfalls of stagnation and decay.
 If an organization spends 100% of its resources on simply providing its products or services, eventually some of those resources will deteriorate.
 Equipment may suffer damage and lose productive capacity.
-Employees can grow fatigued.
-Leaders may stop communicating with frontline workers.
+Contributors can grow fatigued.
+Leaders may stop communicating with frontline staffers.
 And the group may stop pursuing its mission.

-Certain capacity-building activities, such as employee and leadership training, can help you reassess key aspects of your strategy and/or objectives.
-This can help you assess which tactics and programs were more relevant in the past and decide how to retool them so they are more effective for the current business climate.
+Certain capacity-building activities, such as team and leadership training, can help you reassess key aspects of your strategy and/or objectives.
+This can help you assess which tactics and programs were more relevant in the past and decide how to retool them to be more effective for the current business climate.

 What Is Human Capacity Building?